aravindballa/teamup/CONTRIBUTING.md

 4. Go to `web` folder and make a copy of `.env.example` as `.env`.
 Then run `yarn install`
 5. `yarn start` in the `web` folder will start the application.

+Make sure the URL server is running and the URL at `.env` are the same.

 > Tip: Keep your `master` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run:
 >